ksatohds/nmfkc/README.md

 - $Y(P,N)=(y_1,...y_N)$: **given** observation matrix
 - $A(N,N)$: **given** kernel matrix of which $(i,j)$ element can be written as $K(u_i,u_j)=exp(−\beta|u_i-u_j|^2)$ here $U=(u_1,...u_N)$
 is covariate matrix.
-Note that identity matrix is used as A=diag(ncol(Y)) in the case where there are no covariate.
+Note that identity matrix is used when there are no covariate.
 Or matrix $A(R,N)$ having N columns can be accepted.
 - $X(P,Q)$: **unknown** basis matrix whose column sum is 1 and Q<=min{P,N}.
 Q is the number of basis (rank).
 -  $C(Q,N)$: **unkown** parameter matrix which is described by $\Theta$ in the paper Satoh (2023).